rmunukutla/yadayada/README.md

 Stuff about yadayada

 # Issues
-- Add in the symbols $ and % in input and output boxes (and general formatting)
+- Add in the symbols $ and % in input (and general formatting) when user is not editing that input box

 - Add overlay to confirm removal, removal button instead of add button